China is Russia's best hope to blunt sanctions, but wary

 “China doesn’t want to get so involved that it ends up suffering as a result of its support for Russia,” said Mark Williams, chief Asia economist for Capital Economics.

-Chinese trade with Russia rose to $146.9 billion last year, but that is less than one-tenth of China’s total $1.6 trillion in trade with the United States and European Union.
+Chinese trade with Russia rose to $146.9 billion last year, but that is less than one-tenth of China’s total $1.6 trillion in trade with the United States and EU.

 “It all hinges on whether they’re willing to risk their access to Western markets to help Russia, and I don’t think they are,” said Williams.
 “It’s just not that big a market.”